devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 *Figure 26: Wisgen Wisdom Tool Tip [\[11\]](https://github.com/Fasust/wisgen)*

+So in short: Use `//` for inline comments, or to explain some specific code within a function.
+Use `///` to document the top level behavior of classes, variables, and function.
 Some additional things to note about Doc Comments in Dart are [\[80\]](https://dart.dev/guides/language/effective-dart):

   - They should always start with a one sentence description of what the commented thing **dose**.
-Preferably starting with a third person verb like *Supplies*, *Holds*, *Models*.
+Preferably starting with a present tense, verbs in third person like *Supplies*, *Holds*, *Models*.
   - That initial line should be followed by one empty line to make it stand out.
   - Highlight relevant classes, functions or members by surrounding them with *\[…\]*.
       - They will be linked in the auto-generated docs